 Last year saw the opening of Space Riccione, a new iteration of the much-missed Space Ibiza.
 The opening party was headlined by none other than Carl Cox.
 Oh yes, oh yes!

-Check out the best offers at the top hotels and places to stay in Rimini .
+Check out the map below to find best places to stay in Milan for your dates:

 Where to find the best nightlife in Florence